Antoine Leautey: Playing career

 Born in Versailles, near Paris, Leautey spent time in the youth set-up at Paris Saint-Germain as a junior.
 He later joined Caen, where he played 33 games for the reserve team between 2014 and 2016, scoring 10 goals.
 In the summer of 2016, Leautey agreed terms with Championnat National side Boulogne.
-After scoring twice in 14 appearances during the first-half of the season, he was signed by Ligue 2 club Chamois Niortais on a three-and-a-half-year contract.
+After scoring twice in 14 appearances during the first half of the season, he was signed by Ligue 2 club Chamois Niortais on a three-and-a-half-year contract.
 However, he was loaned back to Boulogne for the remainder of the 2016–17 season.

 Leautey made his professional debut with Niort on the opening weekend of the 2017–18 campaign in the 0–0 draw with AC Ajaccio at the Stade René Gaillard on 28 July 2017.
 Two weeks later, he scored his first goal for the club in a 2–0 win over Auxerre after coming on as a substitute for Didier Lamkel Zé.

 On 27 May 2022, Leautey signed a three-year contract with Amiens beginning in the 2022–23 season.

+On 26 August 2025, Leautey signed a two-year contract with Reims, with an optional third year.